ivan-ionin/pow-two-rights/README.md

 powTwoRight.permission(); // 69728 - it is my 'january', 'february', 'december', 'august' from config list
 ```

-And if necessary i can my access to some permission
+And if necessary i can test my access to some permission

 ```
 powTwoRight.test('january'); // true